Ali0926/bc-platform-engineering/modules/ansible/labs/aap-surveys/index.md

 <details>
   <summary>Click here to expand</summary>

-Go to Resources → Inventories → First Inventory
+Go to Resources → Inventories → First Inventory-[your_initials]